enix403/enix403.github.io/src/routes/draft/draft-contents/probability-and-entropy.md

 \sum_{s} p(s) = 1
 $$

-In case of a continous set of events, like heights of people, the probabilites must integrate to $1$:
+In case of a continous set of events, like heights of people, the probabilities must integrate to $1$:

 $$
 \int_{s} p(s) = 1